Chicago Paraplegia / Quadriplegia Lawyer

 - Complete paralysis means that all or close to all sensory and motor function is lost below the injury site.

-- Incomplete paralysis means that the victims retains some sensory and / or motor function below the injury site.
+- Incomplete paralysis means that the victims retain some sensory and/or motor function below the injury site.

 While any type and level of paralysis can have a dramatic effect on your life and require incredibly expensive treatment and devices, people suffering from quadriplegia may require 24/7 care and assistance along with more expensive vehicle modifications and additions to their home to allow them to move about and travel.
 These significant costs can reach into the hundreds of thousands or even millions of dollars, depending on the care and resources required.
 In addition, compensation for lost wages, disfigurement, and loss of a normal life may be recoverable after an accident resulting in paralysis.